Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/gateway-api.md

 and to support backends other than Service, and manage the proxies that implement routes.

-Gateway API and Kong's implementation of Gateway API are both under active development.
-Features and implementation specifics may change before their initial general availability release.
+Gateway API and Kong's implementation of Gateway API are both Generally Available for all users.

 ## Gateway management